Adult Ed Committee -- Robert Goldberg-Alberts, chair

 Publicizing Or Hadash’s many and varied activities in print, electronically, and through social media with the overall goal of enhancing membership and the awareness and image of Or Hadash in the community is the role of the Publicity Committee.
 Its responsibilities include making contacts with members of the media, writing and submitting articles and press releases, and placing ads in key newspapers.

-SATO Committee - Lori Rubin, chair
+SATO Committee - Stephanie Fields, chair

 SATO is the acronym for Social Action/Tikkun Olam.
 This committee organizes and promotes programs to engage Or Hadash in the work of helping to make the world a better place by using our energy and resources to help combat problems locally and globally.
 Recently our work has focused primarily on hunger reduction.
 We are also responsible for hosting families through the Interfaith Hospitality Network with a buddy congregation.
 Although we do not meet as a committee, we are always looking for program coordinators to take the lead in organizing our events.

 This committee works closely with the rabbi to promote spiritual growth and exploration.
 Our efforts aim to provide religious services and programs that engage us with Judaism through liturgy, study, social interaction and celebration of Shabbat and Jewish Holy Days.
 When questions arise that concern Jewish practice and policy at Or Hadash, the rabbi and the committee study and discuss issues such as kashrut or participation of non-Jewish members at services and in synagogue life, before making a proposal to the Board of Directors.
 Coordination of opportunities for congregants to participate in Torah leyning (chanting), lay led Torah study and lay led services is handled through the Spiritual life Committee.
 Membership in the committee is open to all congregants.